wangxinyu0922/Second_Order_SDP/README.md

 If you want to see some details of our parser, the source code for our parser is in `parser/structs/vocabs/second_order_vocab.py` for Mean Field Variational Inference and `second_order_LBP_vocab.py` for Loopy Belief Propagation in the same directory.

 ## Contact
-If you have any questions, feel free to contact with me with [email](mailto:wangxy1@shanghaitech.edu.cn).
+If you have any questions, feel free to contact with me through [email](mailto:wangxy1@shanghaitech.edu.cn).